andys8/smack-stack-overview/README.md

 # SMACK Stack

-The SMACK stack is a collection of technologies composed to create a private cloud platform.
-The acronym SMACK stands for Spark (engine), Mesos (manager), Akka (runtime), Cassandra (database) and Kafka (message broker).
-All except Akka are Apache projects.
-The goal is to achieve a resilient and distributed data processing architecture to enable explorative, real-time data-analysis and fast deployment.
+The SMACK stack is a collection of technologies composed to build a resilient and distributed data processing architecture to enable real-time data-analysis and fast deployment.
+The acronym SMACK stands for the Spark engine, the Mesos manager, the Akka toolkit and runtime, the Cassandra database and the Kafka message broker.
+All components except for Akka are Apache projects.
+The software is open source and production-proven at scale.
+By using this loosely coupled toolchain of technologies, it's possible to create a private cloud platform to handle large amounts of data and avoid cloud vendor lock-in at the same time.

 ## Spark